The Coast Is Never Clear

-The Coast Is Never Clear was the third album released by indie rock band Beulah in 2001.
+The Coast Is Never Clear is the third album released by indie rock band Beulah in 2001.
 Originally planned for release on Capricorn Records, the label was folded into Island Def Jam Records along with many of its artists including 311.
 However, Beulah, The Glands, Jucifer, and The Honeyrods were not sold along with the other properties of the label.
 Former employees of Capricorn formed Velocette in order to release albums by the displaced bands, forcing the release date to be pushed back until September 11, 2001.